jnyilas/Distilled-Exawatcher-VmStat/README.md

       %CPU Max/Min:  98 / 43 us  21 /  2 sy  51 /  0 id

 _This analysis indicates that the server was overloaded over the month of June, and will need workload relief or added CPU cores._

+### Why?

+The RQ in the analysis is the key.
+The mean, mode, and average CPU RQ exceeded the available 48 CPUs.
+In addition, the max RQ over the month of June was 3x the available processors.
+"RQ" is short for CPU run queue.

+In order to dig deeper, you need to understand the concept of [CPU Load](https://en.wikipedia.org/wiki/Load_(computing) "Load").

+If too many processes are on CPU scheduler requesting execution compared to available CPU processing cores, the system is overloaded.
+Once overloaded, the kernel scheduler will cycle through processes which require CPU execution and place them into an execution queue.
+This on and off cycling of processes requiring CPU execution means the system is not running efficiently.
+Increased latency, slower results.
+Or worst case, system crash.
+In order to fix this, either the workload needs to shrink, or the available processing cores needs to be increased.

+This tool has an option (-c) to set the CPU core count size to match your server.
+It is an option because usually the analysis is not run on the actual server, but your own laptop or VM.
+So please set that properly to match where CPU count of where the Exawatcher data was sourced.